Ficool

 Chapter 1 - 1-Open, Merlin Tyrrell

 "Woah!
 Look at him go!
 Hacking his life away at his screen.
-At this rate you might just win the global prize for the most devoted reader of a web novel," Nora bickered, her headphones over her head as she tapped away fiercely at her phone's screen.
+At this rate you might just win the global prize for the most devoted reader of a web novel," Nora, his twin sister, and the most insane woman he'd had both the pleasure and displeasure of knowing, bickered.
+Her headphones sat atop her head and she tapped away fiercely at her phone's screen.

-It was Tower Raider, wasn't it?
+It was Tower Raider.
 What a hypocrite, considering what she'd just said.

 "It's that novel again, right?" she continued.